-Figure 2.
-Spatial correlations between simulated and observed regime anomalies.
+Figure 4.
+Temporal correlations between simulated and observed interannual frequencies.

-lead regimes, startdates and times is visualized in Figure 4.
+The temporal correlation between simulated and observed frequency time series for all regimes, startdates and lead times is visualized in Figure 4.

 Results are similar to those for December: even the other startdates show correlations above 0.5 almost exclusively when the lead time is 0, and decrease to zero thereafter, making it impossible to predict the monthly frequency of occurrence of any regime beyond the first month.